Sanket-DataMinds/Northwinds_db/README.md

 ## Easy Questions

-### Q1.Show the category_name and description from the categories table sorted by category_name.
+### Q1.
+Show the category_name and description from the categories table sorted by category_name.

 ```sql
 SELECT category_name, description